AbdullahiAbdulkabir/Brimadev/blog1/README.md

-# Hms
+# Blog
-An Hospital management System
+A simple blog with php